fredrikaverpil/flickrdumpr/README.md

 > Why did you make this?

 Because the regular way of downloading albums don't always work.
 Read more [here]( https://www.flickr.com/help/forum/en-us/72157654124474892/).

+> Can I end up with incompleted downloads?

+There's always a risk.
+However, each photo/video is downloaded as a temp file.
+Not until it is completely downloaded it is renamed into the actual filename on disk.
+So at least in theory, if you cancel the script operation and re-run it, you should not have to worry about incompleted downloads.

+> How do I keep track of any failed downloads?

+Each download is retried indefinitely until it is completely downloaded.
+If a download seems to never finish, you can cancel the operation (**Ctrl + b**) and re-run the script.
+I am going to implement a log file which will show you all warnings during the script operation, such as if the script is unable to successfully fetch the download URL for a photo/video.

 > I don't see a license anywhere.
 You must decide on a license!